Mortgage Q&A: “What time of year are mortgage rates lowest?”

 It all begs the question; should we buy homes when prices, competition, and interest rates are lowest?
 Probably.

-Just one problem – there tends to be less available inventory in the winter months as well.
+Just one problem – there tends to be less available inventory in the fall and winter months as well.
 But if you do come across something you like, it could be a great time to snag a deal.

 If you’re refinancing a mortgage, there are less obstacles in December since you’ve already got a house.